philip0000000/irrational-number-cipher/README.md

 ## Information

-The author of the program is not an expert in cryptography.
-Relying on the encryption of this program, for real-world sensitive data is not advised as the program has not yet been thoroughly tested against cryptographic attacks.
-This program was made by the author to learn more about irrational numbers and about encryption.
+The author of this program is not a cryptography expert.
+It is not advised to rely on this program's encryption for real-world sensitive data, as it has not yet been thoroughly tested against cryptographic attacks.
+The author created this program to learn more about irrational numbers and encryption.

-The idea of the program is to use the one-time pad[1], but with a key that is much shorter than the plaintext data that is going to be encrypted or vice versa(ciphertext to plaintext).
+The idea of the program is to use the one-time pad[1], but with a key that is much shorter than the plaintext data that is going to be encrypted or vice versa (ciphertext to plaintext).
 One solution to this problem is to use stream ciphers[2].
 However, this program uses an irrational number[3] to generate the key instead of a stream cipher.

-The benefits of using irrational number compared to stream cipher for a key is:
+The benefits of using an irrational number compared to a stream cipher for a key are:
 1. A short stream cipher may repeat the key pattern, potentially compromising the security of the encryption.
 An irrational number as a key is endless and does not show a pattern.
 2. Irrational numbers do not have intentional backdoors.
 Stream ciphers may contain intentional backdoors.

-The drawback of using irrational number compared to stream cipher for a key is:
+The drawback of using an irrational number compared to a stream cipher for a key is:
 1. Encrypting with an irrational number should be slower than with stream cipher.

-The program cipher works with irrational numbers obtained from the square roots of non-perfect square numbers.
-This yield an endless supply of irrational numbers[4].
-The obtained irrational number is then XOR-ed[5] with the plaintext, corresponding to the required numbers for each character.
-If the key is sufficiently random, using XOR logic is sufficient for ensuring good security[6].
+The program's cipher works with irrational numbers, which are obtained from the square roots of non-perfect square numbers.
+This yields an endless supply of irrational numbers[4].
+The derived irrational number is then XOR-ed[5] with the plaintext, corresponding to the required numbers for each character.
+If the key is sufficiently random, using XOR logic should be sufficient to ensure good security[6].

 ## Usage